-Many folks are familiar with the Royal Castle based out of Miami, Florida, but did not know there was a separate Royal Castle company operating out of Ohio.
-The people of Miami and Cleveland remember the company fondly, where they had their base operations.
+Many people are familiar with the Royal Castle, which was based in Miami, Florida, but did not know there was a separate Royal Castle company operating in Ohio.
+The people of Miami and Cleveland remember the company fondly, where it had its base operations.

 I’ve compiled below what should bring back some good and, in a few cases, the ugly history of Miami’s first burger chain.